 Stage 1: Aufseß to Sachsendorf (5km) is a very pretty stretch passing through verdant hills, rocky outcroppings and quaint little villages.
 It gently follows the river and you can enjoy a nice amber brew at the Stadter Brewery as a reward.

 Scenic Aufseß valley en route to Sachsendorf

 Stage 2: Sachsendorf to Hochstahl (5km) is the longest stretch and most remote part of the trail so when you get to the Reichold Brewery, you’ll have a good thirst worked up.
 Beds available but book ahead.

 the more remote part of the circuit

 Stage 3: Hochstahl to Heckenhof (2km) is a short stretch with a lush forest and the fine reward of one of the most scenically cute breweries in Kath-Bräu.

 The charming Kathi-Bräu and my even more charming wife

-Stage 4: Heckenhof to Aufseß (2km) is another short one and views of the Aufseß castle greet you as you come into the small town, as does the Rothenbach Brewery.
+Stage 4: Heckenhof to Aufseß (2km) is another short but steeper section of trail.
+Views of the Aufseß castle greet you as you come into the small town, as does the Rothenbach Brewery.